 Even into the 1990’s pudding pops were doing well.
 However, believe it or not, despite how many pudding pops some of us put away while growing up, they weren’t profitable.
 Since the company was not in the frozen food business, it cost more money than could be reasonably returned.
 Even with all those sales, the company found it hard to make any money on them.

 In 2004, the Jell-O name was licensed to Popsicle, the same people who make the inferior Fudgsicles, and they began marketing Popsicle brand Jell-O pudding pops.
-The formula wasn't exactly the same.
-The texture was different and they were made in a Popsicle shape using existing popsicle molds, instead of in a Fudgesicle shape.
-The sales weren't nearly as good and they never really reached the levels of the original.
+The formula wasn’t exactly the same.
+The texture was different and they were made in a Popsicle shape using existing popsicle molds, instead of in the traditional pudding pop shape.
+The sales weren’t nearly as good and they never really reached the levels of the original.

 When Did They Stop Making Pudding Pops?